ECronin1973/Applied_Statistics_MyWork/README.md

 33. [How to Interpret the F-Value and P-Value in ANOVA]( https://www.statology.org/anova-f-value-p-value/)
 34. [Understanding P-values | Definition and Examples](https://www.scribbr.com/statistics/p-value/)
 35. [ANOVA Test: An In-Depth Guide with Examples](https://www.datacamp.com/tutorial/anova-test)
+36. [Google search - how can I quote code in your README file using proper Markdown syntax for code blocks]